-One of the main aims of the FCH-JU is: '... placing Europe at the forefront of fuel cell and hydrogen technologies world-wide and enabling the market breakthrough of fuel cell and hydrogen technologies ...'To reach this goal, it is essential that the durability of the stack and its components is significantly improved and at a well mature and cost competitive level.
+One of the main aims of the FCH-JU is: "... placing Europe at the forefront of fuel cell and hydrogen technologies worldwide and enabling the market breakthrough of fuel cell and hydrogen technologies ...
+'To reach this goal, it is essential that the durability of the stack and its components is significantly improved and at a well mature and cost competitive level.
 STAYERS will contribute to this by developing a stationary PEMFC stack with 40,000 hours lifetime.

 The project will also strengthen the knowledge about degradation mechanisms in PEM fuel cells.
 At the same time STAYERS will create business opportunities, not only for its partners, but also for the whole of the fuel cell community.
 Commercial prospects for PEM FC-generators are very promising if a guaranteed stack lifetime of 5 years can be given.
-Society will benefit by less CO2-emission, pollution-free, low noise transport, and clean silent generators.
+Society will benefit by less CO_2 -emission, pollutionfree, low noise transport, and clean silent generators.

-Application Area: Stationary power

-Project type: Research and Technology Development

-Topic: SP1-JTI-FCH.2009.3.2: Materials development

-for cells, stacks and balance of plant (BoP) SP1-JTI-FCH.2009.3.1: Fundamentals of fuel cell degradation for stationary power application

-Contract type: Collaborative project Start date: 01 January 2011 - End date: 31 December 2013

-Project cost: € 4.1 million

-Project funding: € 1.9 million
+Project reference: FCH JU 256721 Call for proposals: 2009 Application Area: Stationary power Project type: Research and Technology Development Topic: SP1-JTI-FCH.2009.3.2: Materials development for cells, stacks and balance of plant (BoP) SP1-JTI-FCH.2009.3.1: Fundamentals of fuel cell degradation for stationary power application Contract type: Collaborative project Start date: 01 January 2011 - End date: 31 December 2013 Duration: 36 months Project cost: \in 4.1 million Project funding: \in 1.9 million

-NEDSTACK FUEL CELL TECHNOLOGY BV
+NEDSTACK FUEL CELL TECHNOLOGY BV The Netherlands Contact: Mr Martijn Mulder E-mail: martijn.mulder@nedstack.com

-The Netherlands

-Contact: Mr Martijn Mulder

-E-mail: martijn.mulder@nedstack.com